 Behavioral causes of OCD

-The behavioral theory suggests people with OCD associate certain objects or situations with fear and learn to avoid those things that trigger fear or learn to perform "rituals" in order to help reduce the fear.23
+The behavioral theory suggests that people with OCD associate certain objects or situations with fear and learn to avoid those things or learn to perform "rituals" in order to help reduce the fear.

 This fear and avoidance/ritual cycle may begin during a period of intense stress, such as when starting a new job or when a relationship comes to an end.